You have no items in your shopping cart

 Just like a car, the E-bike motor can be more or less energy consuming, depending on how powerful it is and instead of fuel, it consumes Watthours, the battery being the "tank".

-On top of the speed at which the motor consumes the energy from the battery, other factors will influence the range.
-For example, a small car dragging a trailer will burn a lot more fuel per mile, then the brochure suggests it normally does.
+On top of the speed at which the motor consumes the energy from the battery, other factors will influence the range as our example of the car dragging a trailer will burn a lot more fuel per kilometer, then the brochure suggests.

 It's the same for E-bikes, you'll have the transmission that will play a part but with another layer on top: the assistance comes in different levels et spends the energy differently too.
-And now a variable: each person will use the assistance in a very personal way and thus, the energy spent will differ accordingly.
+This creates another variable: each person will use the assistance in a very personal way and thus, the energy spent will differ accordingly.

-Other variables also influence the way the battery gets depleted of energy:
+These are variables that will influence the way the battery gets depleted of energy:

-An E-bike carrying 250lbs (kids' trailer, grocery bags, etc.) vs a 130lbs cyclist, the range will not be the same for both even if they are riding the same bike, on the same path at the exact same speed, gear and assist level.
+An E-bike carrying 300lbs (kids' trailer, grocery bags, etc.) vs a 130lbs cyclist: the range will not be the same for both even if they are riding the same bike, on the same path at the exact same speed, gear and assist level.

 Gravity wins, always!
-Riding upward on steep hills, really long ones or both, will deplete the battery faster then on flat ground of course.
+Riding upward on steep hills, really long ones or both, will deplete the battery faster than on flat ground of course.

-All these three cases, the bikes might indicate 115 range, but in reality, they'll all have very different range, depending on the rider and conditions.
+Although different companies can claim 115km range, they may have different range still.
 A great indicator though, are the Amp/hour (Ah) of the battery, that determines the capacity for a battery to maintain its charge.

-Talk to one of our experts when you are ready to evaluate the range that you need for your futur E-bike, we can hep you make the best possible choice for your needs, so you won't have buyers' remorse.
+You can always talk to one of our experts when you are ready to evaluate the range that you need for your futur E-bike, we'll hep you make the best possible choice for your needs, so you won't have buyers' remorse.